These candida diet pumpkin cookies are soft, fudgy and perfectly sweet. They make the perfect snack or dessert while on a candida diet.

 Lily’s Stevia Sweetened Chocolate Chips can be substituted for cacao paste in equal amounts.

-Finally, if you aren’t following a sugar-free/anti-candida diet, you can substitute coconut sugar (or another granulated sugar) for xylitol and your favorite chocolate chips for cacao paste in equal ratios.
+Finally, if you aren’t following a sugar-free/Candida Diet, you can substitute coconut sugar (or your favorite granulated sugar) for xylitol and your favorite chocolate chips for cacao paste in equal ratios.

 Okay, let’s make some Candida Diet Pumpkin Cookies!